 Do I need a travel agent for Disney World?

-Disney travel agents know all discounts and codes.
+Disney travel agents know all about discounts and codes.
 They also have access to deals that the public may not, often including favorable group rates.
 They’ll book everything for you, from your resort to each one of your restaurant reservations.

 A good Disney agent will also be able to provide you with little tips and tricks that can take your trip to the next level.
 The best agents know Disney World inside and out.
 They know which restaurant has the best burger and which store sells the best merchandise.
 They know the best locations for great photos and the best places to watch fireworks.